Find online courses made by experts from around the world.

 Three project tutorials to help you launch your project this month.
-Either by collecting early email interest or early payment.
-This course also teaches you the basics of Django; the #1 Web Framework written in Python.
+This course teaches you the basics of Django by building an Advanced and Modern Blog; the #1 Web Framework written in Python.

 Django is awesome and very simple to get started.
 Step-by-step tutorials are to help you understand the workflow, get you started doing something real, then it is our goal to have you asking questions...
 "Why did I do X?" or "How would I do Y?"
 These are questions you wouldn't know to ask otherwise.
 Questions, after all, lead to answers.

 This is an Ad-Free Version of the Try Django 1.9 Tutorial Series from our Coding Entrepreneurs Youtube Channel.
 High Res Video Downloads are also included.